kleinech/FapraInfoSys/doc/design.md

 runtime are also available as well-tested open source implementation, namely the OpenJdk.

+Angular2 is open-source and is executed on the user's machine using a JavaScript interpreter.
+The exact browser and engine are actually the user's choice, but there are plenty of open-source and platform-independent possibilities, such as Firefox or Chromium.

 # Architecture
 * Our specific aspect of the application is divided into three parts.
 * First, there is the front-end which must be a browser/web